 Mr. HALAMANDARIS.
 Well, the issue, whether we call it care management or case management, means completely different things to different people.
-It is the most janus-like word that I know, other to personal care.
+It is the most janus-like word that I know, other than plastic.
+It means completely different things to people.